 - Use the language of the "Power of Yet," - there is no such word as can't, it's just they haven't achieved it 'yet!'

 - Challenge your children to try something new or challenging.

 Please feel free to share these videos with your children:

 This innovative and timely picture book teaches children that they have the ability to stretch and grow their own brains.
 It also delivers the crucial message that mistakes are an essential part of learning.
 The book introduces children to the anatomy and various functions of the brain in a fun and engaging way.

 Mindset in the classroom: Building a culture of Success and Student achievement in Schools.
 By Mary Cay Ricci

 Mindset: The New Psychology of Success by Carol Dweck

-Mindset: Drive the Power of Habit from A Fixed Mindset to A Growth Mindset [Kindle Edition]
+Mindset: Drive the Power of Habit from A Fixed Mindset to A Growth Mindset by Anna L. Matthews

-Mindset: How You Can Fulfil Your Potential by Dweck, Carol (2012)
+Mindset: How You Can Fulfil Your Potential by Carol Dweck